ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-api/index.md

 | | `update()` call, features maybe disabled or defaults assumed as the target configuration.

 [[only-frameworks]]
-| Options are supplied to the AgCharts component, and mutations of the options trigger an update of the chart configuration.
+| Options are supplied to the AG Charts component, and mutations of the options trigger an update of the chart configuration.

-The following example demonstrates both creation and update cases:
+The following example demonstrates both create and update cases:
 - Definition of an `options` object used to create the initial chart state.
 - Buttons that invoke mutations of the `options` and trigger update of the chart state.